Dawad81/IS362-Database-Acquisition-and-Management/README.md

 # IS362-Database-Acquisition-and-Management
-This repository holds all assighnments for IS 362
+This repository holds all assignments for IS 362